 There are very few risks associated with this study.
 Taking swabs and blood samples are common and safe procedures.
 Nose/nasopharyngeal swabs may cause brief pain, itchy nose, eye watering, or sneezing.
-Throat swabbing could cause some discomfort, coughing, or gagging.
 The risk from blood collection is usually minor, such as redness or bruising around the site where the blood is taken.
 The procedure may also cause infection and some discomfort.
 We minimise risks by having trained staff take your samples.